chainguard-dev/melange/docs/md/melange_build.md

-      --empty-workspace                                         whether the build workspace should be empty --env-file string                                         file to use for preloaded environment variables --generate-index                                          whether to generate APKINDEX.tar.gz (default true) --guest-dir string                                        directory used for the build environment guest -h, --help                                                    help for build
+      --empty-workspace                                         whether the build workspace should be empty --env-file string                                         file to use for preloaded environment variables --generate-index                                          whether to generate APKINDEX.tar.gz (default true) --git-commit string                                       commit hash of the git repository containing the build config file (defaults to detecting HEAD)
+      --git-repo-url string                                     URL of the git repository containing the build config file (defaults to detecting from configured git remotes)
+      --guest-dir string                                        directory used for the build environment guest -h, --help                                                    help for build
       --ignore-signatures                                       ignore repository signature verification -i, --interactive                                             when enabled, attaches stdin with a tty to the pod on failure -k, --keyring-append strings                                  path to extra keys to include in the build environment keyring
+      --license string                                          license to use for the build config file itself (default "NOASSERTION")
       --lint-require strings                                    linters that must pass (default [dev,infodir,tempdir,varempty])
       --lint-warn strings                                       linters that will generate warnings (default [object,opt,python/docs,python/multiple,python/test,setuidgid,srv,strip,usrlocal,worldwrite])
       --memory string                                           default memory resources to use for builds